brooks-code/fuzzy-carnival/README.md

 ![Banner Image](<img/Dictionnaire mini-débutants 1990.jpg> "An image depicting the syren entry and its illustration in a children's dictionary (french).")
 *Larousse's mini débutants dictionary (1990).*

-**dailyword** is a (very) simple bash computer program that unveils a new random word along with its definition(s) helping you review french words progressively, once a day, one at a time straight from your terminal.
+**dailyword** is a (very) simple bash computer program that unveils a new random word along with its definition(s) helping you review french words progressively, once a day, one at a time, straight from your terminal.
-Furthermore, the displayed words are not common words.
+Furthermore, the displayed words are not common ones.
 They have been carefully extracted by cross-referencing two datasets.
 You'll find more informations about the dataset building in the [processing](#data-processing) part and in the [acknowledgments](#acknowledgments).

 ![Demo Image](<img/dailyword.png> "Demonstration of the dailyword package running in the terminal.")
 *Pardon my french ;)*

 ## Genesis

 > The idea occurred to me when I came accross a Guillemette Faure [article](https://www.lemonde.fr/m-le-mag/article/2025/04/12/braillonne-n-m-celui-qui-parle-tres-fort-de-son-impossibilite-de-parler_6594625_4500055.html).
 Why not having something like this?
 But not in the shape of another [heavyweight app](https://en.wiktionary.org/wiki/use_a_sledgehammer_to_crack_a_nut).
 There are already too much of these, and most just keep increasing our mental workload until we stop using them after a short time.
 Nah, I wanted to take over an unexplored space, in a **simple and minimalist** fashion that could spark my curiosity without being overly intrusive nor distracting.
 What's better space for that purpose than a terminal?
 So, after a weekend of tinkering, here it is!
 The first prototype.
 There is a broad scope of possibilities in there: I really *invite you* to take over the concept and make it your own daily greeting space somehow.
-That could be a mental challenge, an excerpt from your favourite book..
-Whatever, as long as it's reflects a genuine part of your self and makes your day start with a simple and yet mesmerizing smile.
+That could be a mental challenge, an excerpt from your favourite book or just a song to listen to.
+Whatever, as long as it reflects a genuine part of your self and makes your day start with a mesmerizing smile.

 ## Table of Content